 An Apprenticeship or Academy

-An alternative is to start a cyber security apprenticeship, where study and employment are combined with working towards a recognised qualification.
-There are apprenticeships available at different levels, including degree levels, and they can prepare you for roles such as an information security analyst.
+An alternative is to start a cyber security apprenticeship, where, as an apprentice, you combine classroom learning with on-the-job training to gain recognised qualifications.
+There are apprenticeships available at different levels, including degree levels.

 Belfast Met runs the Higher Level Apprenticeship (More info here), which is a great way to get into Cyber Security.

 We are very fortunate here in Northern Ireland, as the Department for the Economic has invested in its Assured Skills Academies (More info here).
-This collaborates with locally-based businesses, a further education college and the Department.
+To qualify for certain apprenticeship programmes, applicants typically need to be employed or have an offer of employment in an IT role.
+This collaborates with locally-based businesses, a further education college and the Department, and the training is delivered by Northern Ireland’s designated digital authority.

 These academies offer pre-employment education and training that give you the skills, knowledge and certifications for currently in demand jobs.
 You can expect the course to run between 8 and 12 weeks and are very intensive (this is how I started my career in the cyber security world).
 You usually have to have a 2:2 degree in any course as a minimum.